 - 1 tablespoon lemon juice

-- Heat up a 12-inch non-stick skillet over medium-high heat.
+- Heat up a large non-stick skillet over medium-high heat.

 - Add the oil to the pan and heat until the oil sputters when flicked with water.

-- Add the green beans to the pan and saute 9-11 minutes, turning every 2minutes, or until the green beans are cooked through and blistered throughout.
+- Add the green beans to the pan and saute for 9-11 minutes, turning every 2 minutes, or until the green beans are cooked through and blistered throughout.

-- Season the beans with salt and lemon juice.
+- Remove the beans from the heat.
+Season the beans with salt and lemon juice.
 Toss to coat.

-- Season with additional salt to taste and serve the green beans hot!
+- Season with additional salt to taste.
+Serve the green beans hot!

 1. Leftover green beans last covered in the fridge for 4-5 days.